5. The Thick Mesozoic Atmosphere

 |Evolution of the Atmosphere|

-A condensed explanation of how the Earth’s thick atmosphere evolved comes from John D. Fix’s college astronomy textbook Astronomy: Journey to the Cosmic, where he explains the connection between the atmospheres of Earth and Venus:
+Regarding the Earth’s atmosphere there is still much debate over how to answer simple questions like ‘where did Earth’s oceans and atmosphere come from?’ and ‘how did the Earth’s atmosphere end up different from the atmospheres of Venus and Mars?’.
+However a mostly correct short explanation of how the Earth’s atmosphere evolved comes from John D. Fix’s college astronomy textbook Astronomy: Journey to the Cosmic, where he explains the position of some scientists regarding the connection between the atmospheres of Earth and Venus.

 “The present atmospheres of both Venus and the Earth are thought to have formed through the release of gases from their interiors.
 The three principal gases that result from outgassing on the Earth are carbon dioxide, nitrogen, and water vapor.
 Only nitrogen has remained primarily in the atmosphere.
 Nearly all of the Earth’s outgassed carbon dioxide is locked up in carbonated minerals that form in the oceans and become rocks on the ocean floor.
 These rocks are eventually subducted into the interior, where the carbon dioxide is released from the rock and recycled back into the atmosphere in volcanic venting.
 Most of the Earth’s outgassed water now forms the oceans.